res-QL/cacheflow_demo/README.md

 ### Mutations

-- If you want the cache function to work with mutations you need to wrap mutation resolvers in cache function as well.
-In the cache config object include a parameter 'mutate' whose value is equal to the name of the query resolver you want to have update.
+- If you want the cache function to update your cache when data is mutated mutation resolvers must be wrapped in cache function as well.
+In the cache config object include a parameter 'mutate' whose value is equal to the name of the query resolver whose data will be changed.

 ```js
 resolver(parent, args, context, info) {